joeyhage/isu-misclub-information-system/README.md

 When developing locally, you may find it useful to utilize the React and Redux DevTools.
 To open, start the application and click the *View* heading on the menu bar.
 Then click *Toggle Developer Tools*.

-For official documentation on how to use the Redux Developer Tools, click [here](http://extension.remotedev.io/).
+For official documentation on how to use the Redux Developer Tools, go [here](http://extension.remotedev.io/).

-For official documentation on how to use the React Developer Tools, click [here](https://github.com/facebook/react-devtools#faq).
+For official documentation on how to use the React Developer Tools, go [here](https://github.com/facebook/react-devtools#faq).

 ## API